AGSArchitect/GrowthModeling/README.md

 ## Metrics

-The model generates the metrics below for each month (t) in the forecast beginning on the indicated year, month, and day.
+The model generates the metrics below for each month (t) in the forecast beginning on the indicated date.

 | No.  | Metric              | Sample Value | Variable Name             |
 | ---: | :---                | ---:         | :---                      |